-In close proximity to Iken Cottage is White Lodge, situated on the corner of The Street and Hall Road, and likely to date from the early 19th century.
-It retains a series of historic outbuildings and structures, such as its coach-house, located along Hall Road, albeit some of which are now in separate ownership.
+In close proximity to Iken Cottage is White Lodge, situated on the corner of The Street and Hall Road, and likely to date from the early 19th century, although possibly with an earlier core.
+A series of historic outbuildings and structures are retained, such as the coach-house, , which were once associated with White Lodge but some of which are now in separate ownership.

 One of the oldest and most significant buildings in the village centre is the grade II listed Old Laundry, located as one enters the village from the south on Street Hill.
 It dates from the mid-18th century and is said to have served Beeston Hall.
-It is constructed from red brick, the ground floor 18th century windows sitting under basket arches whilst the leaded first floor casements each have a decorative brick apron.
+It is constructed from red brick, the ground floor 18th century windows sitting under basket arches whilst the leaded first-floor casements each have a decorative brick apron.
 The central door has a decorative roll-moulded timber doorcase and pediment containing a cherub's head.
 The roof is steeply pitched with red clay pantiles.